-Our analysis reveals priorities for conserving the evolutionary history of birds.
-Important Bird Areas represent crucial places for bird conservation.
-There are 33 EDGE species that do not trigger an IBA.
+Our results reveal priorities for conserving the evolutionary history of birds.
+The IBAs represent crucial places for bird conservation.
+Thirty-three EDGE species did not trigger an IBA.
 Many of these species presumably do not occur anywhere in sufficient numbers to be trigger species.
-For example, the Critically Endangered white-eyed river martin has not been observed since 1978, and the New Caledonian nightjar (Eurostopodus exul) and Bachman's warbler (Vermivora bachmanii) are listed as possibly extinct (BirdLife International 2023a).
-The stronghold of the Vulnerable Somali ostrich (Struthio molybdophanes) is Samburu National Reserve, Kenya (Mutiga et al. 2016).
-Although this reserve is an IBA, it is not triggered by the Somali ostrich because the species was recognized after the IBA was last assessed in 2001 (BirdLife International 2023a, 2023b).
+For example, the critically endangered white-eyed river martin has not been observed since 1978, and the New Caledonian nightjar (Eurostopodus exul) and Bachman's warbler (Vermivora bachmanii) are listed as possibly extinct (BirdLife International, 2023a).
+The stronghold of the vulnerable Somali ostrich (Struthio molybdophanes) is Samburu National Reserve, Kenya (Mutiga et al., 2016).
+Although this reserve is an IBA, it is not triggered by the Somali ostrich because the species was recognized after the IBA was last assessed in 2001 (BirdLife International, 2023a, 2023b).
 Taxonomic and other updates to BirdLife International's database will likely change the list of EDGE species that do not trigger an IBA.
-Other EDGE species including the northern ground-hornbill (Bucorvus abyssinicus), the South Island takahe (Porphyrio hochstetteri), and the Bendire's thrasher (Toxostoma bendirei) did not trigger an IBA and thus the places to focus conservation action for these species are currently poorly delimited.
+Other EDGE species, including the northern groundhornbill (Bucorvus abyssinicus), the South Island takahe (Porphyrio hochstetteri), and the Bendire's thrasher (Toxostoma bendirei), did not trigger an IBA; thus, the places to focus conservation of these species are currently poorly delimited.
 For those EDGE species for which IBAs exist, responsible countries should ensure that those IBAs are managed or protected properly to ensure the persistence of the species for which the IBAs were recognized.

-Countries with substantial amounts of unique bird evolutionary history have an increased responsibility to steward such evolutionary information and the benefits it confers (Jetz et al. 2014).
-Generally, the countries that we have identified as especially important for the conservation of bird evolutionary history are Australia, Brazil, Indonesia, Madagascar, New Zealand, and the Philippines.
+Countries with substantial amounts of unique bird evolutionary history have an increased responsibility to steward such evolutionary information and the benefits it confers (Jetz et al., 2014).
+Generally, the countries that we identified as especially important for the conservation of bird evolutionary history are Australia, Brazil, Indonesia, Madagascar, New Zealand, and the Philippines.
 These countries have the most threatened evolutionary history of endemic birds and are particularly important for parrots, raptors, or seabirds.

-Islands dominate the list of countries with the greatest mean evolutionary distinctiveness and EDGE scores (Appendix S2).
+Islands dominated the list of countries with the greatest mean evolutionary distinctiveness and EDGE scores (Appendix S2).
 Baiser et al. (2018) found that islands contain lower bird phylogenetic diversity than expected by chance.
-Therefore, islands have relatively homogenous avifauna, but the birds that they harbor tend to be evolutionarily distinct within Class Aves.
+Therefore, islands have relatively homogenous avifauna, but the birds they harbor tend to be evolutionarily distinct within Aves.
 Put differently, the avifauna of a given island might consist of closely related members of isolated and distinct groups.
-Conservation on islands is important for many bird species (Tershy et al. 2015) including for parrots (Jackson et al. 2015), raptors (McClure et al. 2020; Pizzarello & Balza 2020), and especially seabirds (Jones et al. 2016; Spatz et al. 2017; Holmes et al. 2019).
-Our results suggest that islands represent opportunities where conservation action over a relatively small area can affect great average evolutionary diversity (Holmes et al. 2019).
+Conservation on islands is important for many bird species (Tershy et al., 2015), including for parrots (Jackson et al., 2015), raptors (McClure et al., 2020; Pizzarello & Balza, 2020), and especially seabirds (Jones et al., 2016; Spatz et al., 2017; Holmes et al., 2019).
+Our results suggest that islands represent opportunities where conservation action over a relatively small area can affect great average evolutionary diversity (Holmes et al., 2019).

-We built on past research comparing bird evolutionary history among countries (Jetz et al. 2014).
-Our analysis differs from that of Jetz et al. (2014) because their study did not use the new approach for calculating EDGE, and instead mostly focused on weighting distinctiveness by range size, which is but one aspect of extinction risk.
-Further, Jetz et al. (2014) did not specifically test for differences among our focal groups of birds or examine IBAs as we have here.
+We built on past research comparing bird evolutionary history among countries (Jetz et al., 2014).
+Our analyses differed from that of Jetz et al. (2014) because they did not use the new approach for calculating EDGE and instead mostly focused on weighting distinctiveness by range size, which is but one aspect of extinction risk.
+Further, Jetz et al. (2014) did not specifically test for differences among our focal groups of birds or examine IBAs, as we did.
 Despite these differences in focus and methodology, the countries and species highlighted by each analysis are generally similar.
 Lists of country and species priorities for conserving the evolutionary history of birds have thus not changed much in nearly a decade and are robust to differing methodologies.